 2. Are you a touch typist, someone who knows the keyboard layout and can type without looking a great deal?

 If you are a touch typist, add a keyboard to your device, even if it is a smartphone or tablet.
 Wireless keyboards will connect to most devices and you will find this will increase your efficiency.
 All programs have keyboard shortcuts you can learn instead of using the mouse or finger gestures.

-3. Do you want to return to the workplace, and what type of work are you looking for?
+3. Do you want to return to the workplace?
+If so, what type of work are you looking for?

-This is an important question to ask, because you find that the profession you are seeking employment in uses a specific type of computer.
-For example, you may discover if you are looking for work in the field of graphic design, you may wish to begin your training with a Mac.
-Likewise, you may find in the Northeast, that the JAWS screen reader with Windows is the “standard” in employment settings, whereas in the Midwest, it is more likely to be Window Eyes.
+This is an important question to ask, because you may find that the profession you are seeking employment in uses a specific type of computer.
+For example, if you are looking for work in the field of graphic design, you may wish to begin your training with a Mac.
+Likewise, you may find that an open-source screen reader, like NVDA (Non Visual Desktop Access) is perfect for your home use, but JAWS is the standard in many employment settings.

 If you are trying to decide on technology for the workplace, do a little research first and find out what employers are using, and/or contact your local vocational rehabilitation counselor who may be able to answer these questions.